Become a Mentor!

-If you selected the mentoring option during your registration then it is listed on your profile that you are willing to help by mentoring students or other Alumni.
-If a student or another Alum chooses you from the directory as a prospective mentor, then you will receive a mentoring request via the platform which you can choose to accept or reject.
+If you selected the mentoring option during your registration on ACG Connect, you will be visible on the platform as a mentor.
+If a student or other alum chooses you from the directory as a prospective mentor, then you will receive a mentoring request via the platform, which you can choose to accept or reject.
 It is entirely up to you!

-If you haven’t opted in to become a mentor during your registration you can do it at any time by editing your profile.
+If you haven’t opted in to become a mentor during your registration, you can do it at any time by editing your profile in settings.

 What sort of time commitment does it involve?

-You decide exactly how much time you would like to devote through this program.
-When volunteering as a mentor you choose from a list of mentor services that range from taking a few questions over email through to offering internships/jobs.
-You stay in control, being able to modify your offered services at any time.
+It’s up to you.
+You decide exactly how much time you would like to devote to this program.
+When volunteering as a mentor, you can choose from a list of mentoring services that range from taking a few questions over email, to offering internships or/and jobs.
+You stay in control, and are able to modify your offered services at any time.

 How many people should I mentor?

-A mentor can decide how many mentees s/he wishes to accept.
+A mentor can decide how many mentees s/he wishes to accept, by indicating this in the settings option.
 For those who are new to mentoring, it may be appropriate to engage with just one or two to begin with, monitor progress with them, and take on others as and when you feel comfortable to do so.

 Do I have to accept someone’s mentoring request?

-The platform affords the mentor the opportunity to accept or decline a mentee, dependent upon the information given by the mentee.
-If insufficient information is given initially, you may request more before making a determination.
+The platform affords the mentor the opportunity to accept or decline a mentee, depending upon the information given by the mentee.
+If insufficient information is initially given, you may request more information before making a determination.